wmemorgan/git-tools/README.md

   * [post-merge](#post-merge)

 ## Instructions
-  1. Clone repository unto your local machine.
+  1. Clone the repository unto your local machine.
-  2. Add path to environment variables (to globally execute the scripts).
+  2. Add path to environment variables (to globally execute the scripts). [*First time use only*]
-  3. Create or clone a project directory.
+  3. Go to your project directory
   4. Run `gitsetup` and follow the prompts.

 ---